 In-Building Distributed Antenna Systems (DAS) have become a critical part of both carrier cellular networks and enterprise infrastructure.
 But as the technology has evolved over the last 20 years it has become increasingly complex.
-The list of acronyms alone can be overwhelming: iDAS, oDAS, eDAS, active DAS, passive DAS, hybrid DAS, off-air DAS, and over a dozen more.
-To help you unders the different technologies and make the right choice, this guide will describe common types of distributed antenna systems and effective implementation strategies.
+The list of acronyms alone can be overwhelming: iDAS, oDAS, eDAS, active DAS, passive DAS, hybrid DAS, off-air DAS, and numerous others.
+This guide will describe common types of distributed antenna systems and effective implementation strategies.

-If you're looking for information about Public Safety DAS, head on over to our comprehensive Public Safety DAS Guide: How to meet NFPA and IFC Building Codes.
+For information about Public Safety DAS Public Safety DAS, see the Public Safety DAS Guide: How to meet NFPA and IFC Building Codes.

 A DAS is a network of antennas that sends and receives cellular signals on a carrier’s licensed frequencies, thereby improving voice and data connectivity for end users.
 In its most simplified form, a DAS has two basic components: